See inside: $47.9M estate is Indiana’s most expensive listing - NewsBreak

 See inside: $47.9M estate is Indiana’s most expensive listing

-For this home in Santa Claus, Indiana, it can get you a lot.
+For one home in Santa Claus, Indiana, it can get you a lot.

 The description on Redfin gives Big Tree Farm a pretty abysmal 13 out of 100 when it comes to how walkable the surrounding neighborhood is, but that’s likely not a problem for any serious buyers.
 After all, the future owner will be just “10 minutes from jet-accessible Huntingburg International Airport.”